bmirador/LplSuperPonyUp/README.md

 # LPL Super Pony Up (First thing that came to my mind)

 This application displays a list of comments from a JSON API.
 Below is a technical overview of the implementation.

+I think for now this is where I will leave the app at.
+I would love to hear your feedback even if we do not get to meet at the interview!
+Feel free to reach out at reprisma.dev@gmail.com

+Thanks!

 ## Technical Implementation

 ### Architecture

 - **Pattern**: MVVM (Model-View-ViewModel) architecture
 - **UI Framework**: Built with Jetpack Compose for a modern, declarative UI
 - **State Management**: Kotlin Flow for reactive state updates